 Part 6 of the course will discuss the very important issue of access to drugs and globalisation.
 The COVID-19 pandemic has shown a shameful inequity in access to vaccines and therapeutics.
 This part of the course will discuss some human rights aspects relating to health and life science, and will discuss options to tackle these problems.
 One option is compulsory licensing, but there are other instruments such as IP waivers, or Advance Market Commitments (AMCs), where the production of vaccines or other drugs is prefinanced by governments so as to take away some of the risks from pharmaceutical companies which would make them reluctant to produce those very much needed drugs and vaccines in the first place.
 There are still other things that could be done, and we will discuss those in this part of the course.

-All students will be expected to contribute actively to class-room discussions.
+All students are strongly encouraged to contribute actively to class-room discussions.

 1) Knowledge: All students should acquire knowledge about: